 - Garnish with pickles, cheese, pepperoni or spicy beans, or olives or whatever tickles your fancy!

-How do you rim a Caesar cocktail?
+How do You Make a Caesar Rim?

 The traditional way to rim a caesar cocktail is to use celery salt, however there are any number of things to use, or add to celery salt if you feel like something different.
 Here are some great options:

 Do you have other things you use to rim savory drinks?
 Please tell us!